joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 ![](99_ggplot_basics_files/figure-gfm/hp_defense_scatter_better-1.png)<!-- -->

-The **geom\_jitter()** function adds a reasonable amount of random noise to each point to alleviate overplotting.
+The **geom\_jitter()** function adds a reasonable amount of random noise to each point to alleviate over plotting.
 In this case, the jitter only marginally helped.
 An alpha parameter also helps us visualize the data a bit by adding a transparency to the hues.
 More opaque spots contain more overlapped observations.
-In any case, our plot is still fairly overplotted due to some Pokémon—like Chancey which has a high base H.P. but low base defense.
+In any case, our plot is still fairly over plotted due to some Pokémon—like Chancey which has a high base H.P. but low base defense.
 Outliers, or at least strange observations, can mess up the aesthetics of your plot in a way that clouds your intention.
 I personally don’t like removing observations unless they’re outright wrong, so I’d opt to show two graphs depending on my audience.
 In fact, I actually learned something because I didn’t know some Pokémon had such weird base stats till I saw my *own graph\!*